Virpi Sarasvuo

 Kuitunen won the first ever Tour de Ski competition for women in 2006–07, winning over Norway's Marit Bjørgen by 1:17.5.
 She also won the overall 2006–07 Cross-Country Skiing World Cup, as well as the sprint World Cup the same season.
 In the season 2007–08 Kuitunen won the overall again.

 Because of Kuitunen's successes in cross-country skiing in 2007, she was awarded Finnish Sportswoman of the Year.
 Kuitunen also won the Tour de Ski in 2008–09.

 Virpi Kuitunen married Jari Sarasvuo on 16 July 2010.

 Doping controversy

 At the 2001 FIS Nordic World Ski Championships in Lahti, Kuitunen was disqualified when she tested positive for hydroxyethyl starch, a banned blood plasma expander.
-This forced her to relinquish her silver medal earned in the 4 × 5 km and serve a two-year suspension that would not end until the 2003 FIS Nordic World Ski Championships.
+She was forced to relinquish her silver medal earned in the 4 × 5 km and served a two-year suspension until the 2003 FIS Nordic World Ski Championships.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).